 In 2016, WID also opened its doors to world-class fellows from the Community Solutions Program.
 This program focuses on professional development for global community leaders who work on transparency and accountability, tolerance and conflict resolution, environmental issues, and women and gender issues.
 Fellows chosen for this fellowship spend four months in America with a nonprofit organization or government agency.
 They also take online courses and design follow-up projects to implement when they return to their home countries.

-Check out this video we created with our most recent Community Solutions Program fellow, Amrita Gyawali!
+Check out this video we created with our most 2018 Community Solutions Program fellow, Amrita Gyawali!